shawna-p/mysterious-messenger/docs/story-mode.rst

 Changing Outfits and Expressions
 ================================

-To show a character, look at [[INSERT LINK HERE] and find the character you want to show under the **Character VN Expressions Cheat Sheet** header.
+To show a character, look at ``character_definitions.rpy`` and find the character you want to show under the **Character VN Expressions Cheat Sheet** header.

 To show a character, use their name tag (usually their first name) + any additional expression, position, outfit, or accessory tags as applicable.
 In practice, this means if you want to show ``jaehee`` with the expression ``happy`` and wearing her ``glasses``, write